Common Mistakes First-Time Authors Make (And How to Avoid Them)

 Considerations

-Present findings objectively and support interpretations with appropriate data and analysis.
+• Support interpretations with appropriate data and analysis

 6. Insufficient Proofreading